RustCrypto/utils/der/README.md

 The core implementation avoids any heap usage (with convenience methods that allocate gated under the off-by-default `alloc` feature).

-The implementation is presently specialized for documents which are smaller than 64kB as that provides a safe bound for the current use cases.
-However, that may be revisited in the future depending on interest in support for larger documents.
-See [RustCrypto/utils#370].

 ## License

 Licensed under either of: